 Farming Smarter, in collaboration with Agriculture and Agri-Food Canada (AAFC), teamed up to discover Enhanced Efficiency Fertilizer options.

-Differences from placement/timing were detected in grain yield and protein content but varied based on the location.
+Differences in grain yield and protein caused by placement/timingm of nitrogen varied based on the location.

 Advanced efficiency fertilizer products mitigate the loss of nitrogen due to denitrification, leaching and volatilization.

-Dr. Brian L. Beres is a senior scientist with AAFC at Lethbridge Research Centre, he talked about the importance of matching the nitrogen release to the plants’ natural intake to ensure they have sufficient nutrients to maximize yield and protein.
+Dr. Brian Beres, senior scientist with AAFC at Lethbridge Research Centre, talked about the importance of matching the nitrogen release to the plants’ natural intake to ensure they have sufficient nutrients to maximize yield and protein.

 The Alberta and Saskatchewan Wheat Commission and industry partners such as Nutrien, and Corteva fund this project.